softindex/datakernel/examples/README.md

 create channels for communications, ByteBufs parsers and handle Communication Sequential Processes.

 * [Datastream examples](https://github.com/softindex/datakernel/tree/master/examples/datastreams) - includes 6 examples
 of simple datastreams use cases.
-Pay attention to [`NetworkDemoServer` and `NetworkDemoClient` examples](https://github.com/softindex/datakernel/tree/master/examples/datastreams#datasteams-and-csp-compatibility-example) - they illustrate how Datastreams can be combined with CSP to create inter-server streams.
+Pay attention to [`NetworkDemoServer` and `NetworkDemoClient` examples](https://github.com/softindex/datakernel/tree/master/examples/datastreams#datasteams-and-csp-compatibility-example)
+which illustrate how Datastreams can be combined with CSP to create inter-server streams.

 Also,
 * [Boot examples](https://github.com/softindex/datakernel/tree/master/examples/boot) - shows how to boot your projects